hikalium/hikalium.com/index.md

 This is hikalium.com.

 Do not attack this site.
-There is no flag at all ;)
+There are no flags at all ;)